How Crocodiles And Alligators Are Alike

 Crocodiles and alligators are opportunistic predators, feeding on a wide variety of animals, including fish, birds, mammals, and reptiles.
 Their diet varies depending on their size, age, and habitat.
 Young crocodiles and alligators typically feed on small invertebrates and fish, while adults consume larger prey, such as deer, wild pigs, and even livestock.

 Their hunting techniques are well-adapted to their aquatic lifestyle.
 They often lie in wait just below the surface of the water, using their camouflage to blend in with their surroundings.
-When prey approaches, they strike with lightning speed, using their powerful jaws and sharp teeth to seize and hold onto their victims.
+Even so, when prey approaches, they strike with lightning speed, using their powerful jaws and sharp teeth to seize and hold onto their victims.
 They may also use their tails to knock prey off balance or drag them into the water.

 Trends and Latest Developments